-Data Analytics seems like rocket science at first glance.
+Data Analytics seems like rocket science at first glance, especially when confused with Data Science.
 However, it can be simpler than you think, even without knowledge in coding or advanced Excel.
 In this blog, we are going to show you how by demonstrating a real-life example.In this demonstration, we will be doing data processing on Hong Kong Real Estate Market.
 We will go through 4 steps of data analytics - collect, clean, find insights and visualise the data.
 We will be using tools such as Webscraper, Power Query as Add-in for Excel and Microsoft Power BI. which are all very easy-to-use tools for data analytics.
 We will leave the specific tools walkthrough in later blog posts, and focus on the full process and how it looks like.
 Feel free to try along the steps!

 We will first need to collect the data we need to work on.
 We will be using a Google Chrome add-on called Webscraper to collect our data from the websites we desire.
 Mind that not all websites are deemed to be “easy to scrape” - generally websites with data mapped out without embedding would be the easiest websites to scrape.